egehanyorulmaz/code-design-patterns/singleton/README.md

 The Singleton design pattern is a creational design pattern that restricts the instantiation of a class to a single instance and provides a global point of access to that instance.
 Below, you'll find an explanation of how this pattern works, its advantages and disadvantages, and its relevance in various scenarios.

-## How It Works

-The Singleton pattern involves a single class responsible for the object creation process.
-This class includes methods and variables that ensure there's only one instance of itself throughout the application.

 ## Benefits

 Using the Singleton pattern offers several advantages: